Pampaj7/SWAM/README.md

    1. `cd ../SWAM/src`
 3. Run the execution script:
    1. `./allRunner.sh`
 4. Ensure that all prerequisites are met.
 If so, the program will begin executing.
+If not cd into specific language folder and make sure you have the dependencies installed, some languages like cpp require system level libraries
 5. Upon completion, a file named `raw_merged_emissions.csv` will be generated in the `src` folder, containing:
    1. 30 rows for each unique combination of dataset, algorithm, programming language, and phase (training or testing).